JefJrFigueiredo/sh-for-dev-env/README.md

 # sh-for-dev-env

-Shell Script to automatize Github SSH and Docker instalation for Linux and WSL2 systems.
+Shell Script to automatize Github SSH and Docker instalation for Ubuntu 22.04 and WSL2 systems.

 ## Instructions
 Open the WSL2 Terminal and type the following commands to download and execute the installation scripts.